 Forestry Ministers gather in Seoul at the AFoCO Ministerial Meeting

 The Meeting voiced hope that AFoCO will build on the progress made thus far and continue playing an active role in the forestry sector.
 The Meeting appreciated the leadership of ASEAN Members States and the Republic of Korea in initiating the establishment of AFoCO, a regional platform to strengthen forest cooperation.
-In achieving the regional and global goals set to address environmental and development challenges, it was recognized that all members of AFoCO has put great efforts and developed innovative approaches in sustainable forest management and forest-based climate change mitigation and adaptation.
+In achieving the regional and global goals set to address environmental and development challenges, it was recognized that all members of AFoCO have put great efforts towards developing innovative approaches in sustainable forest management and forest-based climate change mitigation and adaptation.
 Noting the important role of AFoCO’s capacity building initiatives in the fulfillment of the national goals and priorities of member countries, the Meeting emphasized the need for joint efforts to promote the RETC as a pioneer institute and center of excellence for forestry in the region.
 The Meeting reaffirmed that strengthened partnership cooperation among Asian countries is essential in achieving sustainable forest management at the regional level.

 The publication entitled ‘Glimpses of the Our Cooperation 2009-2019’ was also presented at this occasion to celebrate the establishment of AFoCO and highlight its key accomplishments and activities.